George Herbert, 7th Earl of Powis: Family and background

 He was educated at Eton College before attending Trinity College, Cambridge, from where he graduated with a Bachelor of Arts in 1949.

 Career

-Herbert was appointed a Fellow of the Land Agents' Society.
-Lord Powis "owned an estate straddling the Welsh border" and "let his cottages in Chirbury at low rents, safeguarding the village school, and led an appeal to restore the parish church."
+Between school and university, Herbert served in the Rifle Brigade from 1943, during the Second World War, until demobilised in 1947.
+Herbert was appointed a Fellow of the Land Agents' Society and of the Royal Institute of Chartered Surveyors and worked as a land agent on estates in Bedfordshire, Norfolk and Suffolk before returning to Shropshire in 1970 to farm his estate in Chirbury, described as "straddling the Welsh border" and "let his cottages in Chirbury at low rents, safeguarding the village school, and led an appeal to restore the parish church."

 Upon the death of his bachelor cousin, Christian Herbert (both great-grandchildren of the 2nd Earl), on 7 October 1988, he succeeded as the 7th Earl of Powis, in addition to a number of subsidiary titles including the Baron Clive of Plassey, Baron Clive of Walcot, Baron Herbert of Chirbury, Viscount Clive of Ludlow and the Baron Powis of Powis Castle.

 Personal life

 On 26 July 1949, Herbert was married to the Hon.
 Katharine Odeyne de Grey, daughter of Lt.-Col. George de Grey, 8th Baron Walsingham and the former Hyacinth Lambart Bouwens.
-Together, they lived at Marrington Hall in Chirbury, were the parents of:
+Together, they lived at Marrington Hall in Chirbury, Shropshire, and were the parents of: